Malivil/TTT-Randomat-20/API.md

 **AltTitle** - The alternate title to use for this event.
 Used to prevent an event from sending an automatic "started" notification (if `Title` is not defined) and to allow for a second searchable title in the Randomat 2.0 ULX module.
 Defaults to `nil`.\
 *Realm:* Server

+**Categories** - What categories this event belongs to.
+Useful for finding events with specific purposes.
+Also displayed in the ULX admin menu.\
+*Realm:* Server

 **Description** - The description for this event.
 Automatically shown on screen and in each player's chat if event notifications are enabled.
 Also shown on each event's page in the Randomat 2.0 ULX module.
 Defaults to `nil`.\
 *Realm:* Server